-We incorporate a multi-axis belt drive system on the RoboBlues robot, with treaded arms used to lift either the front or back of the robot to allow traversing of terrain elements.
-We use Parallax continuous rotation servos to drive the treads, and Parallax 360 servos to control treaded arm position.
+We incorporate a tread drive system on the RoboBlues robot, with flippers used to lift the front or back of the robot to allow traversing of terrain elements.
+We use Parallax continuous rotation servos to drive the treads, and to control flipper position.
 The chassis is an assembly of laser cut Acetyl plates and 3D printed parts in ABS Plus.